18 Best Waterfalls in Connecticut

-Connecticut offers travelers a wide variety of these impressive natural wonders.
+Connecticut offers travelers a wide variety of impressive natural wonders, with waterfalls topping the list of breathtaking beauties you really shouldn't miss.
 From raging falls that create rough waters begging to be kayaked to trickling cascades that end in the most delightful swimming holes, there are a ton of visit-worthy falls throughout the Nutmeg State.

 Not sure where to start?
-Don't worry, narrow your search with this list of the best waterfalls in Connecticut.
+Narrow your search with this list of the best waterfalls in Connecticut.

 1. Enders Falls, Granby

-The best way to enjoy Enders Falls is from its summit.
-Located in Enders State Forest near Granby, this captivating phenomenon consists of five separate waterfalls.
-Its beauty is otherworldly and utterly entrancing.
+The best way to enjoy Enders Falls is from its summit, which is located in Enders State Forest near Granby, just south of the Massachusetts border.
+This captivating phenomenon consists of five separate waterfalls, and its beauty is otherworldly and entrancing.

 One of the state's best waterfall hikes leads visitors from the first set of falls, a six-foot-tall cascade of whooshing loveliness, and past the next three gentle plunges.
 It ends at one of the most impressive waterfalls in Connecticut.